jplineb/Fever-Detector-COVID-Challenge/README.md

 ## The Code
-In order to access many of the features shown below, clone the [github repo](here)
+In order to access many of the features shown below, clone the [Fever-Detector-COVID-Challenge](https://github.com/jplineb/Fever-Detector-COVID-Challenge) repo

 ### Testing Camera and Libraries
 #### Normal Camera